thatsOven/SynthScript/README.md

 - Optionally, a `WITH` clause can be added to pass arguments to the `play` method:
 	- `times`: amount of times the object will be played.
 Default is 1.
 	- `blocking`: sets whether the method should wait until the end of the playback (True) or not (False).
 Default is True.
-	- `volumes`: a tuple containing the relative volumes of the left and right channels.
-The values can be anywhere in the range 0-1.
-Default is (1, 1).
 	- Example:
 	```
 	PLAY shortNote WITH (